offby1/django-simple-deploy/docs/contributing/test_run.md

 # Documenting a Test Run

 One of the simplest ways to start contributing is to document a test run of the project.
-In the pre-1.0 phase of development, every test run is a helpful data point.
+Until the project is seeing widespread usage, every test run is a helpful data point.

 ## Minimum Requirements

 Before jumping in, you should be clear about one aspect of working on `django-simple-deploy`.
-There's really no way to contribute to the project without an active account on one of the platforms that `simple_deploy` supports.
+There's really no way to contribute to the project without an active account on one of the platforms that `django-simple-deploy` supports.
 Make sure you read the [testing on your own account](own_account.md) page before continuing.

-The following directions are written with a focus on Fly.io, but can be adapted to any platform that's currently supported by `simple_deploy`.
+The following directions are written with a focus on Fly.io, but can be adapted to any platform that's currently supported by `django-simple-deploy`.

 ## Configuration and `--automate-all` Modes

-The recommended usage for `simple_deploy` is a "configuration-only" mode.
+The recommended usage for `django-simple-deploy` is a "configuration-only" mode.
 With this usage, you create a new project on the chosen platform, and then run the `deploy` command, which configures your project for deployment to the targeted platform.
 You then review and commit changes, and run your platform's `push` or `deploy` command.
 Using the configuration mode will give you a better sense of what the automated mode does for users.

-There is an option to have `simple_deploy` automate every step of this process.
+There is an option to have `django-simple-deploy` automate every step of this process.
 Please feel free to test this usage as well.

-Both approaches require an actual deployment, because `simple_deploy` can't configure a local project for deployment without a specific app to target.
-For example, creating an app often creates a remote project, database, and some config settings. `simple_deploy` needs to inspect the local project, and query the remote project in order to complete configuration.
+Both approaches require an actual deployment, because `django-simple-deploy` can't configure a local project for deployment without a specific app to target.
+For example, creating an app often creates a remote project, database, and some config settings. `django-simple-deploy` needs to inspect the local project, and query the remote project in order to complete configuration.

 ## Brief Description

-For a test run, feel free to try `simple_deploy` against the provided sample project, or against a project of your own.
+For a test run, feel free to try `django-simple-deploy` against the provided sample project, or against a project of your own.
 The sample project is a blog-making platform, which includes user accounts, meaningful use of a database, and Bootstrap styling.
 If you're testing against your own project, it's really helpful if your project is publicly accessible.
 If not, we can't really do much with any error reports that your test run generates.

 Here are the overall steps you'll take: